educelab/ink-id/README.rst

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or another method with the owners of this repository.

-We follow the git branching model described `here <http://nvie.com/posts/a-successful-git-branching-model/>`_ and document code based on the `Google Python Style Guide standards <https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments>`_.
+We follow the git branching model described `here <http://nvie.com/posts/a-successful-git-branching-model/>`_.

 License
 =======